Stunable/stella_site/README.txt

 IMPORTANT: Always update the REQUIREMENTS.txt file with new PIP dependencies that you have added to your working branch.

+Below is the directory structure and details for a generic project deployment.
+ShopwithStella doesn't currently have all these directories, but when the need for them arises, you'll know where to put them.

 PROJECT_ROOT/
 |-- apps/         # Site-specific Django apps